 Wirsungocele refers to a cystic dilatation of the pancreatic duct of Wirsung, which is the portion of ventral duct between the dorsal-ventral junction and major duodenal papilla.
 It is believed to be analogous to a choledochocele and santorinicele.

-It may be an incidental finding or associated with abdominal pain and recurrent acute pancreatitis.
+It may be an incidental finding or associated with chronic abdominal pain and recurrent acute pancreatitis.

 History and etymology

 Wirsungocele was first described in 2004 by Gupta et al.

 - 1. Gupta R, Lakhtakia S, Tandan M, Santosh D, Rao GV, Reddy DN.
 Recurrent acute pancreatitis and Wirsungocele.
 A case report and review of literature.
 JOP : Journal of the pancreas.
 9 (4): 531-3.
 Pubmed

 - 2. Türkvatan A, Erden A, Türkoğlu MA, Yener Ö. Congenital variants and anomalies of the pancreas and pancreatic duct: imaging by magnetic resonance cholangiopancreaticography and multidetector computed tomography.
 Korean journal of radiology.
 14 (6): 905-13. doi:10.3348/kjr.2013.14.6.905 - Pubmed

 - 3. Abu-Hamda EM, Baron TH.
 Cystic dilatation of the intraduodenal portion of the duct of Wirsung (Wirsungocele).
 Gastrointestinal endoscopy.
 59 (6): 745-7.
 Pubmed